Preparing to rent

 Visit properties

-Once you’ve narrowed down the neighborhoods you are interested in, you can start touring homes that fit your needs.
-Have a list of questions ready to ask each landlord.
-Are utilities included?
+Once you’ve narrowed down the neighborhoods you are interested in, you can start touring rental properties.
+Have a list of questions ready to ask each landlord: Are utilities included?
 When will the property be available?
 Who is responsible for minor repairs or maintenance?
 Are pets allowed?

 Take notes on the pros and cons of each rental home you look at.
-Look for amenities like in-unit laundry, storage space, and covered parking.
+Look for amenities such as in-unit laundry, storage space and covered parking.
 Be sure to ask which amenities are included in the lease and which involve additional costs.

 number 5